Types of school governor and governing boards

 A governing board is made up of people from the school and wider community.
 We’ve outlined the types of governors you can expect to see around a governing board.

 The majority of governors we place are co-opted governors.
-These volunteers don’t have to have a connection to the school, religion, or the local authority.
-Co-opted governors, in the opinion of the governing board, have the skills required to contribute to the effective governance and success of the school.
+These volunteers don’t have to have a connection to the school, religion, or local authority.
+Co-opted governors, in the opinion of the governing board, have the skills and experience required to contribute to the effective governance and success of the school.
+They are sometimes called community governors as they often (but not always) come from the community the school is in and know the needs of that community well.
+They will act in the best interests of the school and the wider community.

-Governing boards usually have between 2-4 parent governors, who represent the parent community.
+Governing boards usually have between 2-4 parent governors, who are there to offer a perspective from the parent community on the board.
 If a school can’t recruit a parent governor, a proxy parent governor can join the board.
 A proxy parent governor is simply someone who has children of school age.
 Nurseries often have to do this given the short amount of time children spend in nursery.
+Parent governors have the same responsibilities as other types of governor.

 A board may appoint associate members.
 When a school has no governor vacancies but is in need of someone with specific skills, this may be a helpful option.
 Similarly, if a governor is retiring, a governing board may decide to recruit an associate to bridge the gap.
 Often, schools will consider associate members first when any vacancies arise on the full governing board.
 Associate members have no voting rights on the full governing board, but may vote on any committees to which they have been appointed.